 Termite Prevention Tips

-As a home owner, you can discourage and even prevent termites in your home!
+As a homeowner, there are steps you can take to discourage and even prevent termites in your home!
 Follow these termite prevention tips.

-- We recommend removing all loose timbers stored in contact with the ground in the subfloor and around the external of the home as they are conducive to termite activity.
+- We recommend removing all loose timbers stored in contact with the ground in the subfloor and around the exterior of the home as they are conducive to termite activity.

 - We recommend to remove and/or replace landscaping timbers and timber retaining walls with a non-susceptible material, as it is conducive to termite attack.